 To get as wide support as possible for new VR metrics, any metrics defined in a future normative work should ideally be coordinated with other standardization fora (for instance MPEG as the current traditional QoE metrics have a more or less a full MPEG alignment).

-Configuration and reporting should as far as possible re-use and extend existing mechanisms, as described in clause 11, preferrably in a backward-compatible way. ]
+Configuration and reporting should as far as possible re-use and extend existing mechanisms, as described in clause 11, preferrably in a backward-compatible way.

+To facilitate a timely development of VR metrics, it is recommended that a normative work item is started.
+The work item should at least implement:

+- A client reference model for VR QoE measurements.

+- Basic VR device metrics.

+- Metrics describing the interaction delay.

+- Expanded configuration and reporting schemas to cover the above.